nestjs/docs.nestjs.com/content/recipes/automock.md

 }
 ```

-The service contains one public methods, `getAllCats`, which is the method
+The service contains one public method, `getAllCats`, which is the method
 we use an example for the following unit test:

 ```ts